DIY Oil Change Guide: Save Money & Learn How To Change Your Oil & Filter For Your 3rd Gen Tacoma

 Reinstall your skid plate and you’re finished!
 You’ve just completed your oil change.
 The whole process shouldn’t take more than 45-60 minutes if it’s your first time.
 Congrats!
 You’ve just performed your first oil change.
 Great work.

-The final step is to reset your maintenance light:
+The final step is to reset your maintenance light.
+There are two ways to do this.

 - Hit the start/stop button twice, or if you have a physical key, turn it to accessory power.